kora-projects/kora-docs/mkdocs/blog/en/kora-enterprise-ready-without-universe.md

 and less in a large proprietary framework layer.
 This can lower framework-specific lock-in.
 It can also require stronger platform engineering in other areas.
 Again, the trade is real.

-## Enterprise Readiness Requires a Core of Framework-Owned Capabilities
+## Enterprise Readiness Requires a Core of Framework-Owned Capabilities { #framework-owned-core }

 Kora cannot outsource everything.
 A framework still needs a coherent core.
 Kora owns important capabilities where framework-level integration provides leverage: